SuperstonkQuants/QuantDocker/README.md

 ### An All in One Quant Docker Featuring:

-Jupyter Notebook Python, Scala, R, Spark
+Jupyter Notebook Python, Scala, R, Spark and a PreConfigured Postgres Database!

 featuring the following python packages: